 - not owning pets

 - never dining out or spending money on things like concerts or events

-The FIRE lifestyle is all about desperately toeing the line between extreme frugality and being straight-up cheap, to the point where you decline social events in order to avoid spending money on gifts or going out.
-To make it work, you must really want it to work — more than you want beers on a Friday night or even a Netflix subscription.
+The FIRE lifestyle is all about desperately toeing the line between extreme frugality and being straight-up cheap.
+You will decline social events in order to avoid spending money on gifts or going out.
+To make it work, you must really want it to work.
+More than you want beers on a Friday night or even a Netflix subscription.

 As far as I’m concerned, the reigning king of FIRE frugality and one of the first personal finance blogs I ever started reading is Jacob of Early Retirement Extreme.
-He no longer updates the site, but you can sift through old blog posts for super-FIRE ideas like showering with cold water in order to save on your utility bill.
+He no longer updates the site, but you can sift through old blog posts for super-FIRE ideas like showering with cold water.
 Jacob is inspirational, motivational, and a little bit crazy, which is the best kind of people.

 Save at least 50%+ of your income

 Saving 50% of your income accomplishes two fundamental tasks necessary to achieving FIRE:

 - living on a very small income

 - accumulating a massive amount of savings in a short time